MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/10-Ex2-2-use-excel-visualize-risk-areas.md

 2. In **Excel for the web**, create a new blank workbook.

-3. On the **Home** tab, select **Copilot**.
-If a menu appears with **Chat** and **App Skills** as the two options, select **App Skills**.
-If your version of Excel has already transitioned from App Skills to Agent Mode, then selecting Copilot in the ribbon opens the Copilot Chat pane; from there, select **Tools > Agent Mode**.

-   > [!CAUTION]
-   > This task is written for the **App Skills** option, which is the current Copilot feature at the time of this writing.
-However, depending on your version of Excel, the **App Skills** option might not work or it might show an error when you submit a prompt, even when you wait awhile and try again later.
-If App Skills is unavailable or can’t complete your request, **open Copilot Chat and continue this task using your best judgment**.
-Within Chat, describe the steps you want Copilot to take (for example, “Create a risk table in the workbook”) and use the result as guidance to finish the task manually, if needed.
-Your Copilot experience might vary depending on your rollout stage, and that’s expected during the transition.

-4. If a message appears in the App Skills window indicating that **AutoSave is turned off**, select the **Turn on Autosave** button to continue.
-If you have multiple OneDrive accounts, Copilot prompts you to select the OneDrive account you want to use.
-Then assign a name to the workbook; in this case, enter **Device Risks**.

-5. In the **App Skills pane** that appears, enter the following prompt:
+3. On the **Home** tab ribbon, select **Copilot**.

-    <br/><br/>**Create a 2x2 risk matrix table.
+4. In the Copilot pane, ask Copilot to create a 2x2 risk matrix table.
 It should compare Low and High Likelihood to Low and High Impact.
-Leave the cells within the table blank for now.**
+It should leave the cells within the table blank for now.

-6. Review Copilot’s response in the App Skills pane.
-At the end of the response, select the **+Insert to new sheet** button.

-7. In cell **A1**, replace the **Column 1** value with **Likelihood/Impact**.
-Drag the column border to the right to see the entire value you just entered in A1.
+5. Review the results.
+In cell **A1**, replace the **Column 1** value with **Likelihood/Impact**.
+If necessary, drag the column border to the right to see the entire value you just entered in A1.

-8. You now want to populate the matrix with legal risks in appropriate cells based on their Likelihood and Impact.
-To do so, enter the following prompt:
-    <br/><br/>**Populate the matrix with the following four legal risks in appropriate cells based on their Likelihood and Impact: “Device traceability gaps: High Likelihood, High Impact,” “Improper sterilization documentation: Low Likelihood, High Impact,” “Misconfigured clinical access permissions: High Likelihood, Low Impact,” and “Non‑compliance with incident‑reporting requirements: Low Likelihood, Low Impact.”**
+6. You now want to populate the matrix with legal risks in appropriate cells based on their Likelihood and Impact.
+To do so, ask Copilot to populate the matrix with the following four legal risks in appropriate cells based on their Likelihood and Impact: “Device traceability gaps: High Likelihood, High Impact,” “Improper sterilization documentation: Low Likelihood, High Impact,” “Misconfigured clinical access permissions: High Likelihood, Low Impact,” and “Noncompliance with incident‑reporting requirements: Low Likelihood, Low Impact.”

-9. Verify that Copilot listed each legal risk in the correct cell based on its likelihood and impact.
-To make the row headings stand out from the actual data in the table, enter the following prompt:
-     <br/><br/>**Bold the values in cells A2 and A3.**
+7. Verify that Copilot listed each legal risk in the correct cell based on its likelihood and impact.
+To make the row headings stand out from the actual data in the table, ask Copilot to bold the values in cells A2 and A3.

-10. At this point, you’re satisfied with the risk matrix.
+8. At this point, you’re satisfied with the risk matrix.
 However, you later realize that you should add mitigation strategies in a separate work sheet.
-Since you’re now dealing with multiple sheets, you want to make their names more user-friendly than just Sheet1 and Sheet2.
-Rename **Sheet 1** to **Risk Matrix**.
-Then add a new sheet and title it **Mitigation Strategies**.

-11. Select the **Mitigation Strategies** sheet and then enter the following prompt asking Copilot to create a table for mitigation actions:
-    <br/><br/>**Create a table with two columns: ‘Legal Risk’ and ‘Mitigation Strategy.’
-In the Legal Risk column, include the following risks: Device traceability gaps, Improper sterilization documentation, Misconfigured clinical access permissions, and Non‑compliance with incident‑reporting requirements.
-In the Mitigation Strategy column, suggest mitigation strategies for each risk.**
+Ask Copilot to add a new sheet for Mitigation Strategies.
+It should include a table with two columns: ‘Legal Risk’ and ‘Mitigation Strategy.’
+In the Legal Risk column, it should include the following risks: Device traceability gaps, Improper sterilization documentation, Misconfigured clinical access permissions, and Noncompliance with incident‑reporting requirements.
+In the Mitigation Strategy column, ask Copilot to suggest mitigation strategies for each risk.

-12. Review the mitigation strategies table that Copilot displayed in the Apps Skills pane.
-You’re happy with the results, so select the **+Insert to new sheet** button that appears below the table.

-13. You now want Copilot to generate a list of questions for legal review in a separate work sheet.
-Add a new sheet and title it **Open Legal Questions**.

-14. In the **Open Legal Questions** sheet, you want Copilot to generate a list of open questions for legal review.
-To do so, enter the following prompt:
-    <br/><br/>**Create a list titled ‘Open Questions for Legal Review’.
-Include 10 questions.
-These should be open-ended legal questions that help identify compliance gaps, clarify ownership of risk, and prompt strategic legal discussion.
-The questions should encourage deeper legal review and collaboration with other departments.**
+9. Review the results.
+You now want Copilot to generate a list of questions for legal review.
+Ask Copilot to add a new sheet that contains legal questions for review.
+Ask it to create a list of 10 open-ended legal questions that help identify compliance gaps, clarify ownership of risk, and prompt strategic legal discussion.
+The questions should encourage deeper legal review and collaboration with other departments.

-15. Review the open legal questions that Copilot generated.
-In our testing, sometimes Copilot displayed an **+Insert to new sheet** button below the questions, and other times it didn’t.
-If the **+Insert to new sheet** button appears, then select it.
-Otherwise, highlight the questions in the Copilot pane, copy them (**Ctrl+C**), and then paste them (**Ctrl+V**) in the sheet.

-16. Feel free to have Copilot make other changes to any of the worksheets.
+10. Review the results.
+Feel free to have Copilot make other changes to any of the worksheets.
 For example, to format for readability and sharing, you could optionally adjust column widths and center text in the risk matrix table.
+Or you could submit any of Copilot’s suggested prompts that are of interest to you.

-17. Once you finish updating the sheets in this workbook, you can close this tab in your browser.
+11. Once you finish updating the sheets in this workbook, you can close this tab in your Microsoft Edge browser.